 - Making sure all alarms are up to date and functioning properly.

 Next, you’ll want to list some of the skills and character traits you are seeking in a security guard.
 For example, since they are often the first person the public sees upon entering your facility, they should be courteous and professional.
 They also need to be poised under pressure and capable of remaining rational in dangerous situations.

 Your job description should include benefits and a salary range.
-You can use Monster’s free salary tool to determine a fair wage in your community.
-End with a call to action, encouraging applicants to submit a resume or fill out an application.
+You can use Monster’s free salary tool to determine a fair wage in your city.
+End with a call to action, encouraging applicants to fill out an application.
 For more ideas on how to hire a security guard and write your job description, you can browse through Monster’s security guard job listings.

 4. Ask the Right Interview Questions

 Once you’ve narrowed your applicant pool to a few promising candidates, it’s important to use your interview process to get a sense of who they are, what they value, and how effectively they can communicate.
 To ensure that your top applicants are patient, restrained, and fair-minded, ask questions that assess emotional intelligence.